 - Jews, and Israelis in particular, are to define themselves.
-Christians should not define them in archaic historic terms.
+Christians should not define them in archaic historical terms.
 One should not assume an ancient Jew as a synonym for the modern Israeli.

-- The dynamic between Israel and its Palestinian countrymen, neighbours, and hostiles is a very dysfunctional one.
+- The dynamic between Israel and its Palestinian countrymen, neighbors, and hostiles is a very dysfunctional one.
 They are both culpable.

 - Renewalist dialogue on the Palestinian-Israeli crisis must engage Lebanese, Syrian, Jordanian, Egyptian, and especially Palestinian Christians on the topic.

-- If Israel is serious about peace then they have to either allow previous landholders driven out of their homes during the 1967 war to return to their homes or properly compensate them through a negotiated settlement.
-Secondly, Israel has to halt all settlement building activities on Palestinian land.
-Those that already exist, Israel has to negotiate fair lease agreements with the Palestinian authorities for the use of their land.
+- If Israel is serious about peace, then they have to either allow previous landholders driven out of their homes during the 1967 war to return to their homes or properly compensate them through a negotiated settlement.
+Secondly, Israel has to halt all settlement-building activities on Palestinian land.
+For those existing settlements, Israel has to negotiate fair lease agreements with the Palestinian authorities to use their land.
 If Israel cannot negotiate a deal, then the illegal settlements should revert to Palestinian ownership.

 - If Israel is to offer up those concessions, then their counterparts must do their share.
-Israel is a small country land-wise and within range of any missile or even small armaments.
-Any peace given by its neighbours must be tangible and long-lasting.
-Israel has to be recognized as a country and any foreign opposition calling for their destruction must completely disappear. █
+Israel is a small country land-wise and within range of any missile or small armaments.
+Any peace given by its neighbors must be tangible and long-lasting.
+Israel needs full recognition as a country, and any foreign opposition calling for their destruction must withdraw such language and contempt. █

-For those who are unfamiliar with Renewalism and curious about the importance of this nine-point thesis, here is some background information.
+For those unfamiliar with Renewalism and curious about the importance of this nine-point thesis, here is some background information.

 Who are these people?

-Renewalists subscribe to the belief that signs, wonders, and miracles are still active today in the church today.
+Renewalists subscribe to the belief that signs, wonders, and miracles are still active in the church today.
 Pentecostals are the earliest model of this framework back in the early 1900s.
-Charismatics came upon the scene in the 1960s when Pentecostal influences permeated mainline churches.
-Over time, the Charismatic followers left the mainline churches and formed their own independent gatherings.
-The Charismatic movement is now slightly overtaking its Pentecostal parent in momentum throughout the world.
+Charismatics emerged in the 1960s when Pentecostal influences permeated mainline churches.
+Over time, the Charismatic followers left the mainline churches and formed their independent gatherings.
+The Charismatic movement is now slightly overtaking its Pentecostal parent in momentum worldwide.
 3 Third-Wave Christians are Charismatics who adhere to the signs and wonders but have dropped a distinct Pentecostal doctrine called the baptism of the Holy Spirit.

-Well, maybe it is an exaggeration to lump all the groups together when it comes to their relationship with Judaism and their views of the Middle East.
+Well, maybe it is an exaggeration to lump all the groups together regarding their relationship with Judaism and their views of the Middle East.
 There are slight differences.
 Pentecostals have a strong presence in Jerusalem, but from my experience with Canadian Pentecostals, their excitement is tamer than Charismatic and Third-Wave Christians.
-Neither do I hear such strong fervour from local Charismatic and Third-Wave Pastors either, but it is quite prevalent among their followers.
+Neither do I hear such strong fervor from local Charismatic and Third-Wave Pastors either, but it is quite prevalent among their followers.

 Why are Renewalists so supportive of Israel and the Jewish People?

-Better yet, it is the Renewalist penchant for personal Bible devotions.
+It is the Renewalist penchant for personal Bible devotions.
 Anyone who is a literalist and reads the Bible from the Book of Genesis to Revelation will find the Jewish narrative a core theme.
-Without it, the Bible would become very obscure, boring, and unimportant.
+Without it, the Bible would become obscure, boring, and unimportant.
 Therefore, it is a natural fit for Renewalists to link their faith with the Jewish antecedent.
 They apply their personal Bible readings to interpret modern Judaism, the nation of Israel, and contemporary politics from this perspective.